Introduction

 Your marriage certificate

-- in BC, see Marriage Certificates to find out what BC marriage certificates look like, and how to order one from the BC government's Vital Statistics Agency
+- In BC, see Marriage Certificates to find out what BC marriage certificates look like, and how to order one from the BC government's Vital Statistics Agency.

-- in another province or territory, contact the office equivalent to Vital Statistics in that province or territory
+- In another province or territory, contact the office equivalent to Vital Statistics in that province or territory.

-- in another country, contact the office responsible for marriage records in the country where you were married
+- In another country, contact the office responsible for marriage records in the country where you were married.

 Your separation agreement or court order

-To make a separation agreement, contact a family justice counsellor, mediator, or family law lawyer for help.
+To make a separation agreement, contact a family justice counsellor, mediator, or family lawyer for help.
 You can also use our step-by-step guide Write your own separation agreement.

 For more help, see Making an agreement after you separate and Who can help you reach an agreement?

-Your change of name certificate, if required
+Your change of name certificate, if needed

 Quick links